icy/genvsub/README.md

 ## Supported options

 * `-v` : Scan and output ocurrences of variables in the input
-* `-set-u`: Raise error when environment variable is not set.
+* `-u`: Raise error when environment variable is not set.
         This option doesn't work when `-v` is used.

 ### Go version